Document Type : Original Research Article

 Abstract

 Methods: A cross-sectional study including 576 male and female students was undertaken.
-Participants were selected using a simple random selection method, and data were collected using a structured and self-administered questionnaire.
-Descriptive analysis, chi-square test, and a logistic regression model were used to identify factors associated with teenagers' knowledge, attitudes, and behaviors about reproductive health.
+Participants were selected using a simple random sampling, and data were collected using a self-structured and self-administered questionnaire.
+Chi-square test, and a logistic regression model were used to identify factors associated with university students’ knowledge, attitudes, and practices about reproductive health.

 Keywords